 In addition, the following information must completed and submitted with your application.
 Please save these file(s) to your hard drive, complete as necessary, and attach using the form provided below.

-Submit Missoula County on-line application by 5:00 p.m.
-Monday 1/6/2014.
-THIS ADDITIONAL DOCUMENTATION MUST BE ATTACHED TO YOUR ON-LINE APPLICATION WHICH MAY REQUIRE SCANNING: APPLICATION SUPPLEMENT, COLLEGE TRANSCRIPTS, RESUME (INCLUDE VOLUNTEER AND PROFESSIONAL EXPERIENCE AND PROFESSIONAL ASSOCIATION ACTIVITIES RELATED TO ENVIRONMENTAL HEALTH) AND LETTER OF INTEREST (INCLUDE MOTIVATION TO WORK IN ENVIRONMENTAL/PUBLIC HEALTH FIELD).
-Incomplete applications will be disqualified.
+Submit a completed Missoula County online application by 5:00 p.m.
+Friday, 9/5/2014.
+These additional documents must be attached to your online application which may require scanning: COMPLETED APPLICATION SUPPLEMENT, COPY OF CURRENT CDL, COPY OF DOT MEDICAL CERTIFICATION.
 Missoula County Human Resources Department is located at 199 W Pine, Missoula, MT 59802.
 For questions about online application process call 406-258-4462 or 406-258-4874.
 Applicants may submit a written request for any accommodation needed to participate in the application and selection process.
 Missoula County will consider any reasonable accommodation.
 The Missoula County EEOP is on file in the Human Resources Office.

 To Apply: Visit Our Online Application